Eddie Rosario Player Props: Braves vs. Padres

-Eddie Rosario -- 0-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Michael Wacha on the hill, on April 8 at 7:20 PM ET.
+Eddie Rosario -- 0-for-3 in his most recent game -- will be in action for the Atlanta Braves against the San Diego Padres, with Seth Lugo on the hill, on April 9 at 7:10 PM ET.

 Eddie Rosario Game Info & Props vs. the Padres